 An individual’s personal allowance is always set against non-savings non-dividend income first.

 Secondly, you need to consider savings income and dividend income.

-Savings income can consist of interest payments from banks and building societies, corporate bonds, interest from a fixed interest fund (OEICs/ GIAs) and international bond gains.
+Savings income can consist of interest payments from banks and building societies, corporate bonds, interest from a fixed interest fund (OEICs/ GIAs) and offshore bond gains.